-How to combine Photoshop gradients using blending modes tutorial
+How to combine Photoshop gradients multiple times using blending modes tutorial

-you do not need to use the toolbar at all, you can also add the presets using the layer menu and the new fill content.
+You do not need to use the toolbar at all, you can also add the presets using the layer menu and the new fill content.
 You can create multiple layers with fill content and again you can set the blending mode to difference and darken etc to blend the fill content in different ways.
-Below, different presets were used and different angles were used and the top level preset had transaprency so you can see the underlying preset.

 All kinds of weird Photoshop gradients and backgrounds can be created